sato3238/pot-sdk-doc/build_icon_plugin_Windows10.md

-# Build icon and plugin
+# Creating icon and buidling the plugin

-## Build Icon
+## Creating icon

-You can build an icon for this plugin from any image.
+This section covers the creation of icon of your plugin that will be the representative entity in STU's toolbox.
+You can create an icon for this plugin from any image.

 ![01-search-icons](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/09-build/01-search-icons.png)

+Icon should be iconic to the functions of your plugin.
 Let's search `ascii art icon` or `figlet icon` from google image search.
 Any icon candidate is OK.

 > Be careful with `Copyright`